Antimicrobial Susceptibility - Fungal (Yeasts and Molds)

 Specimen Required

-Actively growing isolate in pure culture.
+Actively growing mold or yeast isolate in pure culture.

 Transport sealed container with pure culture on agar slant.
 Place each specimen in individually sealed bag.

-Room temperature.
+Room temperature

-Mixed cultures or nonviable organisms.
+Mixed cultures or nonviable organisms

 Isolate identification and specimen source required.